 Provisional Admission: An applicant who does not meet the requirements for full admission to the MS in Exercise & Sport Science: High Altitude Exercise Physiology program may be required to submit additional materials in order to be considered for provisional admission upon the recommendation of the program director and approval by the Dean of Graduate Studies.
 Prerequisite courses that must be completed prior to entering the HAEP program include Anatomy and Physiology and Exercise Physiology (with lab).
 A provisionally admitted student will have a maximum of one calendar year to complete any pre-requisite academic coursework.
 The program director or Dean of Graduate Studies may set additional timeline requirements.

 International Students: see Graduate Academic Catalog section, Criteria for International Admission.

 A minimum of 36 credits is required for the HAEP MS degree.
-A 24 credit core (including 6 thesis credits) and at least 12 other HAEP credits are taken over the course of two years.
+A 24 credit core (including 9 thesis credits, taken during the final year) and at least 12 other HAEP credits are taken over the course of two years.

 |Exercise and Sport Science Testing and Instrumentation-Lab

 |Exercise and Sport Science Testing and Instrumentation-Field

 |Select at least twelve credits of the following: